Calindra/cartesi-proposals/proposal-02-dynamic-nft.md

 Samurai Monkey Battle

 There is only one characteristic: dexterity.
 When the user buys a monkey, the DApp will generate a random face and dexterity value.
 Each player chooses a monkey.
 If the monkey suffers a hit, it loses.
 The success of the hit will be calculated by: random > (dexA / (dexB + dexA)).
 If both monkeys get hit, it’s a draw result.
-Each battle gives 100 XP points.
+Each battle gives monkeyA XP points: 100 x (dexB / (dexB + dexA)).
 Each level up gives 1 point in dex.

 * Duration: 3 weeks